Create a Button or Link that Updates a Field to a Custom Value

 Steps

-In this example, you will create a button and link that approves a Project.
+In this example, you will learn how to create a button and link that can be used to approve a Project.

-In the Data section of the Builder, create a table to store your Projects.
+In the Data section of the Builder, we will first create a table to store our Projects.

 For this example, you'll need at least one field for the Project's name, but you can feel free to include any other fields you'd like:

-In the Projects table, add a multiple-choice field and name it "Status."
+In the Projects table, we can add a multiple-choice field and name it "Status."
 This field will track whether a Project has been approved or not.

 • Pending Approval